deadlyvipers/dojo_rules/introduction.md

 Hello and welcome to Dojo Rules!
+Updated now!